Marvin Glenn Shields: Seabees

 He joined the Navy on January 8, 1962, to be a Navy Seabee.
 He was assigned to the Naval Air Station at Glynco, Georgia for apprenticeship training in May which he completed in May 1963.
 In September, he was assigned to take Construction Mechanic training at the Naval Construction Training Center at Port Hueneme, California which he completed that month.
 Afterwards, he was assigned to Alfa Company, Naval Mobile Construction Battalion 11 (NMCB-11).
 On November 18, he deployed to Okinawa and was assigned there until September 1964.
 On November 1, he was assigned to Seabee Team 1104, Naval Construction Battalion 11, and completed Seabee team training at Port Hueneme on January 22, 1965.
 The Seabee team consisted of nine Seabees including one officer.

 Shields and Seabee Team 1104 deployed to Saigon, Republic of Vietnam arriving on February 1, 1965.
 On March 28, Seabee Team 1104 was assigned to construct a U.S. Army Special Forces Camp at Ben Soi, completing their construction work on June 3.
 Seabee Team 1104 was next assigned to a newly established Army Special Forces Camp at Dong Xoai about 55 miles northwest of Saigon arriving on June 4, to assist in repair and construction of the compound which included an adjacent compound with the district headquarters building.
-An 11-man Army Special Forces ("Green Berets") team ("A" Team 542) was in charge of the northern compound of Green Berets, Seabees, and 200 Montagnards.
+An 11-man Army Special Forces ("Green Berets") team (Detachment A-342, 5th Special Forces Group (Airborne)) was in charge of the northern compound of Green Berets, Seabees, and 200 Montagnards.
 The adjacent compound was occupied by over 200 South Vietnamese Army soldiers.